0x27/php-extension-backdoor/README.md

 ![PTY Backconnect](http://0x27.me/images/phpextbackdoor-pythonpty.png)

 # Credits
 Original Russian author, and [akamajoris][akamajoris].
-All I did was some translation and writing payloads and client because I found them useful.
+All we did was some translation and writing payloads and client because we found them useful and interesting.

 [russian]: http://stackoff.ru/pishem-rasshirenie-bekdor-dlya-php/
 [english]: http://example.com/